 Here are the 20 most common first-time jobs:

 - newspaper delivery

 - McDonald’s – one of the most popular places for teens to work!

 - research assistant

 By the way, if you’re interested, you should definitely check out that article.
 The Facebook team performed the same analysis for posts in other languages, and the results were interesting, including strawberry picking as #5 for Finnish speakers and pulling white hair for speakers of Vietnamese!

 Are you ready to search for your first job?
 You don’t have to leave this site!
 At Goodwall, we’ve got over 5 million jobs and internship opportunities just waiting to be filled.
 Simply log in and start your search.

 How’d you find this article?
 We hope it helped you come up with ideas as to what would make a good first-time job for you.
-Got any questions, comments, or jobs we missed on our list?
+Got any questions, comments, or first job ideas we missed on our list?
 Let us know in the conversation area below, and thanks for reading!